Who perceives the meaning behind the medium?

 Behe said its highly unlikely that the broken genes could ever un-break back to their original working state.
 So dogs’ only hope is that we humans will always be glad to have them around.
 Perhaps we can think of them like good books that we can enjoy reading and re-reading.
 You could name your dog after other non-sentient individuals like Gandalf or Bilbo.

 What’s the alternative?
 What if dogs are sentient beings who can perceive the meaning behind the medium?
 What if they are in fact conscious and self-aware in the way we humans are?
 What would that mean?
 It would mean we would be attributing to them an immaterial nature, even a nonphysical soul.
 But as things are there is plenty of room for skepticism for that conclusion, whether for dogs or chimpanzees or any other animals.
-Again, all the work that the materialists have done to try to show that we humans are our brains, that our minds are simply matter in motion without any immaterial nature—all that work and all those explanations could be applied to animals.
-And if we brought Occam’s razor to bear on the matter, that would be the most reasonable conclusion.
+Again, all the work that the materialists have done to try to show that we humans are our brains, that our minds are simply matter in motion without any immaterial nature—all that work and all those explanations could be applied to animals in arguing that they are purely physical creations.

 Who is an author?

 Considering authorship might be the best way to put all this into perspective.
 In the conclusion to What are words?
 I suggested that a good definition of an immaterial soul is “a rational, creative author”.
 So when we ask, “Who perceives words?” the clearest answer might be “that which can use words creatively”.

 So, regarding animals, do we know whether any animals are creative?
 Do birds ever author new songs, or can we skeptically conclude that they are only singing what they have been programmed to sing?
 Do beavers ever author new dam designs or new uses for engineering, or is it instead plausible that they are only doing what they are programmed to do?